-You must attach supporting documentation to the application form in line with the instructions provided within the form.
+You must attach supporting documentation to the application form in-line with the instructions provided within the form.
 Templates will be provided where applicable.
-You should only attach requested documents and the total for all attachments should not exceed 10 pages.
+You should only attach the requested documents.
 We will not consider information in attachments that we do not request.